 Financial assistance is available to help students offset the cost of their college education.
 There are five types of financial aid: grants, loans, employment, entitlements, and scholarships.
 The grants, loans, and federal work study programs are need-based.
-To determine how much money and for which programs the student qualifies, he/she must complete the Free Application for Federal Student Aid.
+To determine how much money and for which programs the student qualifies, he/she must complete the Free Application for Federal Student Aid each year.

 Entitlements include resources from the Veterans Administration and Vocational Rehabilitation.
 Scholarships are awarded from the University as well as outside sources.
-For information regarding entitlements.
-The student should contact the Division of Student Financial Assistance at (859) 622-2361.
-This office can guide the student to the proper source depending on what type of entitlement or scholarship the student is interested in pursuing.
+For information regarding entitlements, students should contact the Division of Student Financial Assistance at (859) 622-2361.
+This office can guide the student to the proper source depending on the type of entitlement or scholarship the student is interested in pursuing.

-For scholarship information, the student should contact the Scholarship Office in the Student Services Building, room 129 (859) 622-8032.
+For scholarship information, students should contact the Scholarship Office in the Student Services Building, Room 129 (859) 622-8032.

-The Division of Student Financial Assistance deals primarily with the need-based federal programs: grants, loans, and employment.
-For more information, please see the "Guide For Meeting Your Educational Expenses".
-Call the Division of Student Financial Assistance to request a copy.
-They can be reached at (859) 622-2361.
+The Division of Student Financial Assistance deals primarily with need-based federal programs: grants, loans, and employment.
+For more information, please see the "Guide For Meeting Your Educational Expenses."
+Call the Division of Student Financial Assistance at (859) 622-2361 to request a copy.